sardariuss/carlson_protocol/README.md

 - Have two maps of ballots: one for all of them, and one only for the locked ones
 - Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
 - Simplify linear contest?
+- The protocol canister shall be the owner of the ledger canister